 When we write about Joven’s birth, and we know who his biological father was, we can include that daddy.

 Joven Grassley was to the of Treb Subrio and Martha Grassley.
-The couple never married, which is why Joven bares his mother’s last name.
+The couple never married, which is why Joven bears his mother’s last name.
 The father’s name was recorded in Martha’s personal files but not on Joven’s birth certificate.
 Treb was never a part of Joven’s childhood.

 That takes care of bio daddy.
-We no longer need to include bio daddy in Joven’s story unless he turns up later, Joven receives an inheritance, or other critical need for Treb’s insertion is necessary.
+We no longer need to include bio daddy in Joven’s story unless he turns up later, Joven receives an inheritance, or another critical need for Treb’s insertion is necessary.
 We’ve recorded the genealogical facts, but the family history will no longer include Treb.

 Consider adding a sense of the emotional context